 Issues specific to a particular industry, such as licensing and approvals, may also need to be considered.
+Examples include:

-Examples include Therapeutic Goods Administration (TGA) licensing to manufacture therapeutic goods, Australian Securities and Investments Commission (ASIC) licensing to provide financial services and conduct lending businesses, and Australian Prudential Regulation Authority (APRA) authority to be a bank.
+- Therapeutic Goods Administration (TGA) licensing to manufacture therapeutic goods - ASIC licensing to provide financial services and conduct lending businesses, also known as an Australian financial services license (AFSL) - · Australian Prudential Regulation Authority (APRA) authority to be a bank.

-4. Running a business in Australia
+Running a business in Australia